tarasowski/javascript-pocketguide/functional-programming/001_functional-programming-beginners.md

 1) String
 2) Numbers - Whole number 42, Decimal Number 42.10

 * Numbers and Strings are treated differently.
 Numbers can have different operations performed on them than strings.
 If you deal with a numeric value you should store it as a Number type.
-To perform mathematical operations such as `Match()`
+To perform mathematical operations such as `Match()`.
+Data type: A particular kind of data item (set of values), as defined by the values it can take, the programming language used, or the operations that can be performed on it.

 3) Boolean can be used for dealing with states e.g. true fro show a form and false for not showing the form and instead we rather show the button.